-This position will be based in Chicago, covering Illinois and traveling to Toronto and mostly Midwestern states without local staff presence for set enforcement/outreach.
+This position will be based in Seattle, covering Washington and British Columbia, traveling to other parts of Canada and Northwestern states, and possibly other regions without local staff presence for set enforcement/outreach.
 Visit and monitor productions to ensure compliance with SAG-AFTRA contracts and serve as a liaison between the union staff and employers.
 Assist members with on-set issues related to contracts, safety, and working conditions.
 Assist with on-set external organizing initiatives to enhance relations with employers.
 Actively promote SAG-AFTRA and the benefits of membership to non-members on sets.

 • Monitor and enforce contract terms and working conditions on set.

 • Communicate with applicable national and local staff regarding on-set problems and conditions.

 • Resolve performer/producer disputes where possible and assist in initiating claims where necessary.